heavysixer/heavysixer.github.com/_posts/2021-12-15-jargon-and-slang.md

 Many of the most cryptic code examples that have puzzled me over the years have involved coercion at some level.
 Much of my confusion was due to how JavaScript handles Ad hoc polymorphism.
 This form of polymorphism uses the context of execution to help shape the outcome.
 Specifically JavaScript uses overloading to shift the behavior of its operators depending on how they are called.

-For example the binary operator can be used for summation or concatenation, but it also coerces values in the process.
+For example, the binary operator can be used for summation or concatenation, but it also coerces values in the process.
 Much of the confusion over coercion is knowing how or when it occurs. **In JavaScript coercion is always about simplifying complex objects to a primitive form or converting between two primitive types.** You cannot coerce a number into array, but you can coerce an array into a number.
 The following examples help explain the various ways JavaScript coerces values.

 ### To string
 JavaScript uses the binary operator to concatenate two values together.
 However, to make this work JavaScript first silently coerces the zero into a string.
 When JavaScript attempts to convert an object to a string it calls the toString() method first.
 If `toString()` does not return a primitive representation it defers to the `valueOf()` function.
 If the `valueOf()` function cannot produce a primitive value either, then JavaScript throws a TypeError exception.